 - Students may receive only one award in an award year and must identify the funds (Awards) for which they wish to apply.

 - The major professor/advisor of applicants must supply confirmation of graduate student standing.

 - There are no restrictions on how the awards can be spent from the General Endowment, Boesel/Sanderson, Simpson, or Systematics funds, but it is assumed that disbursements will be directly related to research leading to student degree programs, including travel to the SFS meeting.
-Funds from the Americas, Fellows, and Peterson funds must be used to support travel to the SFS meeting (i.e. recipients must attend the SFS meeting that year and give a presentation related to their research).
+Funds from the Americas, Fellows, Peterson and Undergraduate Travel Awards funds must be used to support travel to the SFS meeting (i.e. recipients must attend the SFS meeting that year and give a presentation related to their research).